 We want our church to prioritize God's Kingdom over our own kingdom.
 Churches are unfortunately prone to be territorial and only care about their own agenda.
 We want to fight against that tendency in every way we can.
 When we hire a cohort of interns, we prioritize The Kingdom.
 On day one, we tell each of our interns that we want them to invest fully into our church throughout the year of their internship.
 Once the year is over, we do not place any expectation that they remain a part of our church.
 We want to release them for Kingdom work, whether that is in another church or another city.

-As this cohort year ends, multiple of our interns have expressed a desire to remain a part of our congregation.
+We want to release our interns for Kingdom work, but is also a joy to report that several of our former interns have remained a part of our congregation.
 We do hope this is the case, because it is a sign that these young leaders are excited to continue investing in our church.
-Whether they remain for just their internship or a few years after, it is likely they will move away at some point, and our prayer is that the investment we made is multiplied ten, twenty or even a hundred fold for God's Kingdom.
+Whether they remain for just their internship or a few years after, it is likely they will move away at some point, and our prayer is that the investment we made is multiplied ten, twenty or even a hundredfold for God's Kingdom.
 We hire interns at First, because we want to prioritize The Kingdom.

 We want to Do Excellent Work Together

-It would be impossible for me to outline all the excellent work our cohort has done this year.
+It would be impossible for me to outline all the excellent work our cohorts have done.
 They have supported our partnerships with our 26 missionaries, they have provided necessary leadership for our youth ministry, they have led retreats, they have led worship, they have invested in congregation members, they have served the needs of our downtown community, they have supported one another, they have prayed for one another, they have loved our church and they have done excellent work together.
 We hire interns because we want to do excellent work together.

 We are hiring another cohort

-Based on our experience with our inaugural intern cohort, we are hiring another cohort of interns for next year.
+Based on our past experience, we are hiring another cohort of interns for next year.
 We will continue to improve our program, so we can continue to grow leaders and do excellent work together.
-If you or someone you know might be interested in being part of our cohort, please consider applying for one of our six intern positions.
-Our application deadline is June 11th.
+If you or someone you know might be interested in being part of our cohort, please consider applying for one of our five intern positions.
+Our application deadline is March 15th.
 Contact me with questions.